-It's about people with disabilities having equal opportunities.
-Metro's ADA Compliance Office works closely with base Operations staff to assist operators in successfully serving customers with disabilities.
-Operators are encouraged to bring ADA questions to base Operations staff for support and guidance.
+The Americans With Disabilities Act (ADA) is about people with disabilities having equal opportunities.
+Metro's ADA Compliance Office works closely with Base Operations staff to assist operators in successfully serving customers with disabilities.
+Operators are encouraged to bring ADA questions to Base Operations staff for support and guidance.